Sam Gerson: College titles

 In 1920 while a junior at the University of Pennsylvania, Gerson won the Eastern Intercollegiates and the Middle Atlantic Wrestling Championships.
 Outside of his Olympic medal, they were the most significant titles of his competitive wrestling career.
 It was most likely his win in the bantamweight class at the Middle Atlantic Amateur Athletic Association Wrestling Championship that led to a berth on the U.S. Olympic Team.

 Olympic medal

 He competed in the 1920 Summer Olympics, for the United States.
 He won the Olympic silver medal in the freestyle wrestling featherweight class after losing the final to Charles Ackerly.
 According to one source, Gerson may have left with a bad feeling about the games after allegedly being told by an official after the match that he may have been unfairly prejudiced because he was Jewish.

 After the Olympics he traveled to Romania in order to bring his parents and three additional family members back to America where they could establish new lives in Philadelphia.
-They had been living in Budapest, Hungary.
+They had been living in Bucharest, Romania.